DevAltus-Tech/autoqa/README.md

 ## Running JMS
 Running JMS is part of the CI/CD aspect, and not part of this project.
-However, as a convenience, I have added a sample JMS docked-compose under the ‘devtools’ repository.
+However, as a convenience, I have added a sample JMS docker-compose under the ‘devtools’ repository.

 ## Copyright (c) 2025 DevAltus, LLC